-Production, origin and distribution of major fruits - Apple, Banana, Orange, Lemon, Grapes, Mango, Watermelon, Litchi, Pomegranate, Pineapple, Guava, Papaya; Production, origin and distribution of major vegetables - Crucifers, Potato, Chillies, Carrot, Radish, Peas, Gourds, Cucumber, Lady's finger, Onion, Tomato, Pumpkin, Beans, Brinjal, Spinach.
-Description of plants and their economic products of the above mentioned fruits and vegetables.
+Production, origin and distribution of major fruits and distribution of major vegetables.
 Management and marketing of vegetable and fruit crops; Identification of some fruits and vegetable varieties (citrus, banana, mango, Oranges, Chillies, Crucifers, Beans and Cucurbits).

 Unit 4: Horticultural techniques (8 lectures)